QuentinRa/blog.quentinra.dev/tools/vim/commands/replace.md

 * `:s/old/new/gc`: same but ask confirmation before
 * `:n,ms/old/new/g`: same but only n to m lines

-Remplacement (ESC)
+Replacement (ESC)
 * `r` : replace character under cursor
 * `R` : replace characters while ESC not pressed

-Remplacement
+Replacement

-* `s`: delete character under cursor then switch to insert mode
+* `s`: delete the character under cursor then switch to insert mode
 * `cc`: delete line then switch to insertion mode
-* `cw`: delete from cursor until the end of the word then switch to insertion mode
+* `cw`: delete from the cursor until the end of the word then switch to insertion mode